rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 Maudlin gives clear naturalist attitude at the start of *The Metaphysics within Physics*

->   metaphysics, insofar as it is concerned with the natural world,
+>   [M]etaphysics, insofar as it is concerned with the natural world,
 >   can do no better than to reflect on physics.
 >   Physical theories provide us with the best handle we have on what there is,
 >   and the philosopher's proper task is the interpretation and elucidation